 Reducing your exposure to environmental estrogens

 Exercise can have so many benefits that are unrelated to changing our physical appearance or fitness level.
-Hormonally, exercise can reduce excess estrogen and oxidative stress levels, which are a huge drivers for worsening endometriosis-associated pain and inflammation.
+Hormonally, exercise can reduce excess estrogen and oxidative stress levels, which we now know worsen endometriosis-associated pain and inflammation.

 Exercise releases endorphins which act as natural ‘painkillers’ i.e., they reduce an individual’s pain sensitivity.
-These endorphins also have a mood-boosting effect which is important as women with endometriosis are more likely to suffer from mood disorders (such as depression and anxiety) compared to women without endometriosis.
+These endorphins also have a mood-boosting effect which is important as people with endometriosis are more likely to suffer from mood disorders (such as depression and anxiety) compared to people without endometriosis.

 Final Thoughts & Recommendations